MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Preliminaries

+We follow a similar RPD-based strategy as MATFP~\cite{2022MATFP} to construct the medial mesh $\ma_s$ as the approximation of the 3D MAT $\ma$.
+Here, $\ma_s$ is generated from the \textit{restricted regular triangulation} (RRT), which is the dual of \textit{restricted power diagram} (RPD).
+The main difference is that MATFP computes the medial mesh $\ma_s$ by selecting a subset of simplices in \textit{regular triangulation} (RT) whose dual elements in \textit{power diagram} (PD) has non-empty intersections with the input shape $\model$, as MATFP relies on surface-RPD only.
+In this paper, we construct $\ma_s$ directly from the dual of volumetric RPD (see Sec.~\ref{sec:tech_tet_sphere} for technical details).
+In this section, we discuss the formal definitions of RPD and its dual.

-Similar to Voronoi diagram, the power diagram is generated by a set of weighted points, and coincide with the Voronoi diagram in the case of equal weights.
-A power diagram restricted within a bounded shape is called the \textit{restricted power diagram} (RPD).
+As a generalization of the Voronoi diagram, the power diagram (PD) \cite{aurenhammer1987power} is generated by a set of weighted points, and coincides with the Voronoi diagram in the case of equal weights.
+The power diagram of a set of medial spheres $\msphereset=\{\msphere_i\}_{i=1}^n$ is a partition of the domain $\domain \subset \rspace^d$ into a set of \textit{power cells}.
+Each power cell $\powercell_i$ consists of the points $\anypoint \in \domain$ closest to a particular sphere $\msphere_i$ as: